-The Leavenworth Village Voices (LVV) is a nonprofit community choir founded in 1982.
-Our mission is to enrich our community and the visitor experience by performing choral and traditional Bavarian music.
+The Leavenworth Village Voices (LVV) is a nonprofit community chorus founded in 1982.
+Our mission is to provide an opportunity for individuals to sing in a mixed-voices choir, develop performance excellence, and enrich our community and the visitor experience through choral music.

 Our members are passionate about sharing the joy of music with locals and visitors alike, and contributing to Leavenworth’s Bavarian theme and festive atmosphere.
 True to custom, the choir performs wearing Trachten, or traditional German attire.

-LVV performs during the Christmas season in our annual “Christmas in the Mountains” concert.
+LVV performs primarily during the Christmas season in our annual “Christmas in the Mountains” concert series.
 You may also hear us spreading Christmas cheer by performing in the gazebo and caroling downtown during Christmas Lighting Festival weekends.